zeromq/zproject/README.txt

 ### Hints to Contributors

-Before you commit code please make sure that the project model hides all details of backend scripts.

-For example don't make a user enter a header file because autoconf needs it to do AC_CHECK_LIB.
+Make sure that the project model hides all details of backend scripts.
+For example don't make a user enter a header file because autoconf needs it.

+Do read your code after you write it and ask, "Can I make this simpler?"
+We do use a nice minimalist and yet readable style.
+Learn it, adopt it, use it.

+Before opening a pull request read our [contribution guidelines](https://github.com/zeromq/zproject/blob/master/CONTRIBUTING.md).
+Thanks!

 ### This Document